Client side uploads

 From Wikanual

-Contents |
+Contents

 Enabling Client Side Uploads

-To enable client uploads go to Logins and click on the
+and then click on the

 enable upload

-button you find for the listing.
 A new upload link will appear on your client facing INTERDUBS pages.
-Should you want to disable the upload feature again click on the

 disable upload

-INTERDUBS sends an email notifcation to the people associated with the login when a client upload is done.
 You can change the format of these mails as described in client upload notification email

 Example applications